ccboyc/spotify-to-flac/README.txt

   Example command:
   python spotify_flac.py "https://open.spotify.com/playlist/37i9dQZF1DXcBWIGoYBM5M"

-  WHAT YOU'LL SEE:
+  WHAT YOU'LL SEE DURING DOWNLOAD:
   - "Found X songs in Playlist Name"
+  - "DOWNLOADING WITH ALL SOURCES"
+  - "Using YouTube + YouTube Music + SoundCloud"
-  - Each song downloading one by one
+  - Each song being searched and downloaded
-  - Progress indicators
+  - "Skipping..." for already downloaded songs
+  - "Downloading..." for new songs
   - "Download complete!" when finished

-  DOWNLOAD TIME:
+  DOWNLOAD TIME (approximate):
-  - Small playlist (10 songs): ~2-5 minutes
+  - Small playlist (10 songs):  2-5 minutes
-  - Medium playlist (50 songs): ~15-30 minutes
+  - Medium playlist (50 songs): 15-30 minutes
-  - Large playlist (100+ songs): ~30-60 minutes
+  - Large playlist (100+ songs): 30-90 minutes

+  The tool uses single-threaded downloads with delays to avoid being blocked by YouTube.
+This means it's slower but more reliable.

-  IF DOWNLOAD IS INTERRUPTED:
+  IF DOWNLOAD IS INTERRUPTED (power loss, internet down, Ctrl+C):
   - Just run the EXACT same command again
-  - Already downloaded songs will be SKIPPED
+  - Already downloaded songs will be SKIPPED automatically
   - Only missing songs will download
+  - Your existing files are safe and won't be overwritten

+  WHAT SONGS MIGHT NOT DOWNLOAD:
+  - Classical music with very detailed titles (Mozart, Chopin, etc.)
+  - Songs with Korean/Japanese/Chinese titles
+  - Very rare or obscure tracks
+  - Region-restricted content
+  - Songs removed from YouTube
+  These will show "LookupError: No results found" and be skipped.

 ================================================================================